-US agriculture was heavily exposed to foreign retaliatory tariffs.
+US agriculture was heavily exposed to foreign retaliatory tariffs because the US is a major exporter of agricultural products.
 To mitigate adverse impacts of the trade war on the farm sector, the US launched the Market Facilitation Program (MFP), which in 2018 and 2019 distributed \$23 billion to farmers.
 Most of the subsidies went to producers of grains and oilseeds, whose compensatory payments were computed as the product of farming acreage times a county-specific rate that was based on the county's crop mix.
 The program led to highly uneven compensation to producers of the same crop in different parts of the country (United States Government Accountability Office, 2021).